 of greenhouse gas emissions since 2013

-of our shopping centers powered with renewable energy as of 2020
+of our shopping centers powered by renewable electricity in 2021

 Direct Greenhouse-Gas Emissions

 In the face of current and future climate challenges, we have a responsibility to take action by positively differentiating our portfolio.
 To show our determination to rely more heavily on renewable power, we publish our greenhouse-gas emissions, calculated using a market-based method in which emission factors are applied to each energy supplier.
 We then use those findings proactively by choosing green energy suppliers in Belgium, France, Italy, Norway, Sweden, The Netherlands, Portugal and Spain.
-As a result, our greenhouse-gas emissions fell 34% in 2019 from the previous year on a constant-scope basis, for a total reduction of 72% since 2013.
+As a result, our greenhouse-gas emissions fell 40% compared to 2019, for a total reduction of 84% since 2013.

 Our Wider Carbon Footprint

 We are among the firms in our industry that calculate our Scope-3 emissions as broadly as possible.
 Our aim is to determine the wider carbon footprint from our operations by calculating the emissions associated with energy consumption by our retail tenants and visitor travel to and from our malls.
-In 2018 we went even further by sharing our BOOST action plans and guides to operational best practices with our primary tenants, in order to raise their awareness and help them take concrete steps to improve energy efficiency in their shops, reduce their water consumption and manage waste more effectively.
+Since 2018 we went even further by sharing our BOOST action plans and guides to operational best practices with our primary tenants, in order to raise their awareness and help them take concrete steps to improve energy efficiency in their shops, reduce their water consumption and manage waste more effectively.
 In addition, we include sustainable development provisions in the standard leases we offer to all our tenants.
-Visitor travel to and from our shopping centers is far and away the biggest contributor to the Group’s carbon footprint, generating 1,253,329 tons of CO2 in 2019 — 76% of our total carbon impact.
-For that reason we have made sustainable mobility a top priority and are already adopting measures to that effect
+Visitor travel to and from our shopping centers is far and away the biggest contributor to the Group’s carbon footprint, generating 1,001,951 tons of CO2 in 2020.
+For that reason we have made sustainable mobility a top priority and are already adopting measures to that effect.

 Developing Resilient Assets